 Attracting attention initially because of their well-heeled members, Thunderbird and Tamarisk focused the limelight by hosting tournaments such as the Women?s Invitational, the Ryder Cup and the first Bob Hope Classic.
 High profile visitors, including President Dwight D. Eisenhower, brought additional publicity.

 Several architects contributed to the development of the Desert Modern style including William F. Cody, E. Stewart Williams, Dan Palmer, William Krisel and Howard Lapham.
 Because of their affluence, several Rancho Mirage property owners were able to commission architects of regional, national and even international prominence to design their vacation homes.
 In many cases, the architects had designed projects for their clients in their home cities.
 These architects included Welton Becket, A. Quincy Jones and Frederick Emmons, Richard Neutra, William Pereira, Wallace Neff and Paul Williams.
-In many cases, these commissions were rare examples of an architect?s work in the desert or in a residential mode.
+For some, these commissions were rare examples of an architect’s work in the desert or in a residential mode.

-and Desert Modern styles, many in conjunction with country clubs.
-Other properties include higher density housing such as apartments, condominiums, hotels and a development type peculiar to Rancho Mirage: clusters of single family residences grouped around commonly owned landscape and recreational amenities such as swimming pools.
+Other developments included higher density housing such as apartments, condos, hotels and a development type peculiar to Rancho Mirage: clusters of single family residences grouped around commonly owned landscape and recreational amenities such as swimming pools.

-The mid-1970s witnessed a building boom with 5,000 dwelling units reported in progress in 1974.
+The mid-1970s witnessed a building boom with 5,000 dwelling units reported in progress in 1974 alone.
 The development of country clubs continued unabated.
 Commercial growth accelerated along Highway 111 including the distinctive Organic Modern styled Chart House, designed by Kendrick Kellogg in 1978 as a the most notable architectural milestone.

-Construction during the City Era included many municipal, commercial and residential structures.
-Much of the residential building occurred in planned developments of gated communities surrounding a golf course and country club such as Mission Hills Country Club, The Springs Country Club and Sunrise Country Club.
-Because building during this period is less than fifty years old, most are not eligible for historic designation.
-However, it is imperative to acknowledge examples of important and significant architecture from the era.
+Much of the residential building occurred in planned developments of gated communities surrounding golf courses and country clubs such as Mission Hills Country Club, The Springs Country Club and Sunrise Country Club.
+Because building during this period is less than fifty years old, most are not eligible for historic designation; however, it is imperative to acknowledge examples of important and significant architecture from the era.